- 20 November, 2024

 Why all this confusion?

 At the root of this is the fact that the tech community loves to hate HR, viewing it as a soulless, cumbersome function stuck in the past.
-Despite extensive effort by respected academics like Dave Ulrich and practitioners such as Tom Haak, HR has not successfully moved past its legacy as a compliance and liability function.
+Despite extensive efforts by respected academics like Dave Ulrich and practitioners such as Tom Haak, HR has not successfully moved past its legacy as a compliance and liability function.

 In 2014, the New York Times reported that according to a Stanford study of dot-com boom startups, “tech entrepreneurs gave little thought to human resources.
 Nearly half of the companies left it up to employees to shape the culture and perform traditional human resource tasks.”